tadeuszwojcik/win-notify/README.md

 # win-notifier

-  Easy to use notifications for javascript windows store apps, no more handcrafting xml in javascript!
+  Easy to use notifications for javascript(WinJS etc) windows store apps, no more handcrafting xml in javascript!

 ## Installation